 - how disadvantaged children and those that receive the pupil premium can be supported by government during and following the COVID-19 epidemic to ensure they don’t fall behind their peers in terms of attainment.

-- government encouraging schools moving from annual reviews to a three-year strategy - aimed at saving time, establishing a longer-term view, and coordination with wider school improvement, and
+- The Government encouraging schools moving from annual reviews to a three-year strategy - aimed at:

 - The role of the pupil premium in improving social mobility and its impact so far;

-- Using evidence-based research in the implementation of pupil premium funding; and
+- Using evidence-based research in the implementation of pupil premium funding in school;

-- Creating an integrated approach to the use of the pupil premium - resource management and applying evidence-based research to improve attainment.
+- Creating an integrated approach to the use of the pupil premium - addressing the challenges of resource management and applying evidence-based research to improve attainment;

 Policy officials attending